 I am going to sound hard.
 There’s nothing anyone can do for you or your loved one.
 N.O.T.H.I.N.G. unless you let them in.
 So let them in…

-Based on what you know, what sort of support systems are available for such families now?
-What is missing?
+Dementia Care Notes: Based on what you know, please tell us what sort of support systems are available for such families now.
+And the gaps.

 Thank you, Ekta!